Imperial College School of Medicine

 Imperial College School of Medicine (ICSM) is the undergraduate medical school of Imperial College London in England and one of the United Hospitals.
 It is part of the college's Faculty of Medicine and was formed by the merger of several historic medical schools.
-It has core campuses at South Kensington, St Mary's, Charing Cross, Hammersmith and Chelsea and Westminster.
-The school ranked 3rd in the world for medicine in the 2022 Times Higher Education World University Rankings.
+Its core campuses are located at South Kensington, St Mary's, Charing Cross, Hammersmith and Chelsea and Westminster.

 History

-The medical school at Imperial dates back to the founding of Charing Cross Hospital Medical School in 1823, which was followed by other medical schools including Chelsea and Westminster Hospital Medical School, St Mary's Hospital Medical School, and the Royal Postgraduate Medical School.
+The medical school at Imperial College dates back to the founding of Charing Cross Hospital Medical School in 1823, which was followed by other medical schools including Chelsea and Westminster Hospital Medical School, St Mary's Hospital Medical School, and the Royal Postgraduate Medical School.
 Imperial College London first gained a medical school by merger with St Mary's Medical School in 1988.
 The current School of Medicine was formed in 1997 by the merger of St Mary's Medical School with Charing Cross and Westminster Medical School (formerly Charing Cross Hospital Medical School and Westminster Hospital Medical School), the Royal Postgraduate Medical School and the National Heart and Lung Institute.
 In 2001, the non-teaching aspects of the school were moved to the new Faculty of Medicine, which the school became a part of.

-In 2019, the medical school launched their new curriculum, integrating more team-based learning, social science, and early clinical experience into their course.
+In 2019, the medical school launched their new curriculum, integrating more team-based learning, social science, and early clinical experience into their course, which translates into broader fields of medicine, such as psychology.